omega8cc/boa/docs/PREBUILT.md

 A component that fell back leaves a different trace depending on where it fell back:

-- `NOTE: Prebuilt <package> failed health check; building from sources` -- the package installed but its post-install probe failed, and the source build took over for that component.
+- A `NOTE:` line naming the reason -- a failed package download, a checksum mismatch, a `dpkg` error, or a failed post-install health check each log one `NOTE: ... falling back to sources` / `... building from sources` line before the source build takes over for that component.
-- No line at all -- the package (or its checksum sidecar) could not be fetched.
+- No line at all -- the checksum sidecar probe found nothing to fetch.
   This is deliberately indistinguishable from "not published": the component compiles from sources silently, exactly as on a mirror that never carried it.